-To empower disadvantaged communities to take charge of their own development so that they are socially and economically self-reliant.
+To empower marginalised communities to take charge of their own development so that they are socially and economically self-reliant.

 We believe that when it comes to sustainable development, local communities know best.
 They know what they would like to change in their communities and understand the challenges they face.
 Our role is not simply to “teach them how to fish” but to help them organise and take action on their own development priorities.

 To support 100 communities across Malawi and Sri Lanka to have the freedom and capacity to transcend poverty by 2020.